Departments and Units

 Thien

 Danielle Thien hails from Vancouver, Canada.
 She obtained a Bachelor of Fine Arts in Creative Writing and French from the University of British Columbia, before moving to Geneva to do a Master’s in Translation.
-After an internship at the International Committee of the Red Cross and a freelance contract at Banque Cantonale Vaudoise, she was hired by the FTI as a PhD assistant.
+After completing internships at the International Committee of the Red Cross and Banque Cantonale Vaudoise, she began a PhD and became the English Unit assistant.
 In the summer of 2022, she defended her thesis entitled “The Literary Genealogy of an Opera Libretto: Translation, Adaptation and Fidelity in Berio’s Otello”.
+She continued her research and teaching activities as a post-doc from 2022-2024.
+She now teaches an Italian-to-English translation Bachelor-level class and works as a freelance translator in the humanitarian field, finance, and arts and culture.
 In addition to her professional and academic activities, Danielle is an active musician and writer.
 She plays the drums and piano, and has published several short stories and nonfiction essays in lit mags in Canada and the US.
-She is currently working on her first book-length manuscript.

 Rosie